arangodb/docs-hugo/site/content/3.13/develop/http-api/monitoring/logs.md

         the adjusted log levels being the object values.

         Possible log levels are:
-        - FATAL - There will be no way out of this.
-ArangoDB will go down after this message.
+        - `FATAL` - Only critical errors are logged after which the _arangod_ process terminates.
-        - ERROR - This is an error. you should investigate and fix it.
-It may harm your production.
+        - `ERROR` - Only errors are logged.
+You should investigate and fix errors as they may harm your production.
-        - WARNING - This may be serious application-wise, but we don't know.
-        - INFO - Something has happened, take notice, but no drama attached.
+        - `WARNING` - Errors and warnings are logged.
+Warnings may be serious application-wise and can indicate issues that might lead to errors later on.
+        - `INFO` - Errors, warnings, and general information is logged.
-        - DEBUG - output debug messages
+        - `DEBUG` - Outputs debug messages used in the development of ArangoDB in addition to the above.
-        - TRACE - trace - prepare your log to be flooded - don't use in production.
+        - `TRACE` - Logs detailed tracing of operations in addition to the above.
+          This can flood the log.
+Don't use this log level in production.

         This API can be turned off via the startup option `--log.api-enabled`.
 In case the API is disabled, all requests will be responded to with HTTP 403.
 If the